Ambuj-UF/ConCat-R/README.md

-Fast concatenation package in R. It implements Dynamic Burrows–Wheeler transform to prevent memory leak for large datasets.
+Alignment concatenation and analysis package in R.

-Under Development phase
+Read Manual for details